neilmunday/slurm-mail/README.md

 ## Job Arrays

 Slurm-Mail will honour the behaviour of `--mail-type` option of `sbatch` for job arrays.
 If a user specifies `--mail-type=ARRAY_TASKS` then Slurm-Mail will send notification e-mails for all jobs in the array.
 If you want to limit the number of e-mails that will be sent in this scenario then change the `arrayMaxNotifications` parameter in `slurm-mail.conf` to a value greater than zero.

+# Testing

+Please see the `testing` directory which also contains a Docker compose file which allows to experiment with a demo of Slurm-Mail complete with [MailHog](https://hub.docker.com/r/mailhog/mailhog/) as a working mail server and webmail client.

 ## Upgrading from Slurm-Mail version 3 to 4